Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-3-borres-et-al/README.md

 ####  ♫  Independent music
 * Music produced independent of major commercial record labels, possibly including a do-it-yourself approach to recording and publishing.
 The term indie is also used to describe music of this style regardless of actual production channel.

+#### Additional definition's of MUSIC
+* ♫ Music is having rhythm, melody, or harmony.
+Music is a learning, a therapy, and teaching tool.
+Music adjusts our moods, and used throughout our lives.
+To lead a healthy life, we need to add in music.
+Whether playing it, listening to it, or using it.
+Music is therapy because of its positive changes in human behavior.
+The therapy consist of singing, playing instruments, moving to music, and listening to music.
+This builds your communication skills, motor skills and emotional development.
+* ♫ Listening to music makes humans feel emotion and that is what we thrive on.
+Music has the tendency to impact an individuals mood and behavior.
+People can benefit by acknowledging how music makes them feel and using it to their advantage.
+When feeling stressed people can use music as a means of escape.
+Besides music reflects the mood and emotions of people.
+We can say that music is an art of special emotional power.
+We can't deny the fact that we cannot live without it.
+*  ♫ Music is one of the most beautiful creations of art.
+It has the power to heal our mind, body and soul by its soothing effect.
+Different people have different taste in music and it works as a therapy for them.
+Music aids in expressing ourselves.
+It can help in healing conditions like depression, Alzheimer and insomnia.
+It also helps us rejuvenate and connect with ourselves as well as those around us.